Kreyu/data-table-bundle/docs/reference/columns/types/form.md

-# FormType
+# FormColumnType

-The [FormType](https://github.com/Kreyu/data-table-bundle/blob/main/src/Column/Type/FormType.php) column represents a column with value displayed as a form input.
+The [:material-github: FormColumnType](https://github.com/Kreyu/data-table-bundle/blob/main/src/Column/Type/FormColumnType.php) column represents a column with value displayed as a form input.

 For more details about how to use this column type, see [integration with Symfony Forms](../../../advanced/integration-with-symfony-forms.md).